-Students enrolled in this sequence transfer to the SUNY College of Environmental Science and Forestry at Syracuse, SUC at Plattsburgh, SUC at Cortland or other SUNY four-year institutions.
+Students enrolled in this sequence transfer to the SUNY College of Environmental Science and Forestry at Syracuse, SUNY Plattsburgh, SUNY Cortland or other SUNY four-year institutions.
 Students should see their advisor to customize their courses to match their intended field.
 Students will typically take the courses below.